 Question about being a Level 1 user?

 DavidsonMorris are specialist immigration compliance advisers to businesses.
 We work with employers at all stages of their licence to support with compliance, management and applications such as licence renewals.
-We also provide training on managing your licence, including guidance for SMS level 1 users.
+We also provide training on managing your licence, including SMS training for SMS level 1 & level 2 users.

 If you have a question about how to manage your licence effectively to avoid Home Office scrutiny, contact us.